freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 - You can exit nano by pressing `ctrl+x`
 - If you accidentally changes something in Nano, press `n` after `ctrl+x` to discard the changes

 ## 1590.
-Squash feat/add-column-references Commits
+Nano: Squash feat/add-column-references Commits

 ### 1590.1